Mississippi State Senate: Powers and process

 The state legislature is constitutionally-mandated to meet for 125 days every four years at the start of a new term and 90 days in other years.
 The Senate reconvenes on a yearly basis on the Tuesday after the first Monday in January.
 While the Mississippi House of Representatives can extend its sessions, the Senate cannot.

 The Senate has the authority to determine rules of its own proceedings, punish its members for disorderly behavior, and expel a member with a two-thirds vote of its membership.
 A majority in the Senate establishes a quorum, though less members can adjourn, though not for more than 3 days without the House's consent.
 Bills can originate in the Senate and must undergo three readings in each house, unless two-thirds of the house dispenses with the rules.
 Amendments to bills must be approved by both houses.
 The Senate, in conjunction with the Mississippi House of Representatives, draws and approves both congressional and district boundaries.
 The congressional boundaries can be vetoed by the governor, while the district boundaries, created by a joint resolution between both houses, cannot be vetoed by the governor.

 The governor has the power to veto legislation, but legislators can override the veto with a two-thirds decision.
 The Senate tries all impeachments referred to it by the House of Representatives.
 All gubernatorial appointments are subject to approval of the Senate.

 Leadership

-The President of the Senate is Mississippi Lieutenant Governor Delbert Hosemann, who is Republican.
-The President pro tempore is Republican Dean Kirby.
-The Minority Leader is Democrat Derrick Simmons.
+The president of the Senate is Mississippi Lieutenant Governor Delbert Hosemann, who is Republican.
+The president pro tempore is Republican Dean Kirby.
+The minority leader is Democrat Derrick Simmons.

-The Lieutenant Governor of Mississippi serves as the President of the Senate and has the sole ability to appoint the chairmanships or vice chairmanships of various Senate committees, regardless of party size.
+The lieutenant governor serves as the president of the Senate and has the sole ability to appoint the chairmanships or vice chairmanships of various Senate committees, regardless of party size.
 They can only cast a legislative vote if required to break a tie.
-In the absence of the lieutenant governor, the President Pro Tempore presides over the Senate.
-The President Pro Tempore is elected by a majority of senators present, with following elections for the senate secretary, seargent-at-arms, and a doorkeeper.
+In the absence of the lieutenant governor, the president pro tempore presides over the Senate.
+The president pro tempore is elected by a majority of senators present, with following elections for the senate secretary, seargent-at-arms, and a doorkeeper.
 The President Pro Tempore chairs the Senate Rules Committee, oversees the day-to-day operations of the Senate staff, and assumes the responsibilities of the president in their absence.